-A dominant player across the field and a master of the role of the modern number 8, Kieran Read turns in consistently outstanding and athletic performances on the field, complemented by his leadership skills and professionalism.
+A dominant player across the field and a master of the role of the modern number 8, All Blacks Captain Kieran Read turns in consistently outstanding performances on the field, complemented by his leadership skills and professionalism.

 v Scotland in Edinburgh 2008